cwi-swat/ifip-wg216/meetings/Antwerp2018.md

 <p />
   Contrary to an ill-advised folklore myth, an LR(1) parser <strong>can</strong> produce good syntax error messages.
-In fact, an LR(1) parser generator can build a collection of erroneous input sentences that covers every “error state”, that is, every state of the LR automaton in which an error might be detected.
+In fact, an LR(1) parser generator can build a collection of erroneous input sentences that covers every ï¿½error stateï¿½, that is, every state of the LR automaton in which an error might be detected.
 This feature can be exploited by a grammar designer to examine each such state and either (a) propose a handwritten diagnostic message for